At Toloka, we are committed to unlocking AI opportunities. Every day, our researchers tackle pressing AI and ML challenges,

 make appearances at prominent global events, and publish their findings in scientific journals.
 Scroll down to learn more.

 Browse through some of our latest work.

 Our dataset has balanced distributions of age and gender using the well-known IMDB-WIKI dataset as ground truth.
 We describe how our dataset is built and then compare several baseline methods, indicating its suitability for model evaluation.

 Domain-specific data is the crux of the successful transfer of machine learning systems from benchmarks to real life.
 Crowdsourcing has become one of the standard tools for cheap and time-efficient data collection for simple problems such as image classification: thanks in large part to advances in research on aggregation methods.

 In this paper, we demonstrate Crowd-Kit, a general-purpose crowdsourcing computational quality control toolkit.
 It provides efficient implementations in Python of computational quality control algorithms for crowdsourcing, including uncertainty measures and crowd consensus methods.

-This paper reviews the crowdsourced audio transcription shared task devoted to this problem and co-organized with the Crowd Science Workshop at VLDB 2021; the competition attracted 18 participants, 8 of them have successfully beaten our non-trivial baselines.
+This paper reviews the crowdsourced audio transcription shared task devoted to this problem and co-organized with the Crowd Science Workshop at VLDB 2021.

 In this paper, we address the problem of labeling text images via CAPTCHA, where user identification is generally impossible.
 We propose a new algorithm to aggregate multiple guesses collected through CAPTCHA.